 1) revenue from the sale of topical products manufactured to client specifications under our contract development and manufacturing organization ("CDMO") infrastructure; and 2) revenue from product development services.
-Clients in the Manufacturing segment use our services to manufacture topicals either under a private label or a brand name and may use a combination of Crescita's existing formulations, their own formulations or novel formulations (with or without the utilization of our Technologies).
+Clients in the Manufacturing segment use our services to manufacture topicals either under a private label or a brand name and may use a combination of Crescita's existing formulations, their own formulations or novel formulations.

-Refer to the Revenue by Segment and Gross Profit by Segment sections of this MD&A and to Note 4 - Segmented Information to our Q1-24 Interim Financial Statements.
+Refer to the Revenue by Segment and Gross Profit by Segment sections of this MD&A and to Note 4 - Segmented Information to our Q1-25 Financial Statements.